robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

 3. Open a browser to [http://localhost:5000/](http://localhost:5000/) to see the running site.

-4. To stop docker compose run this:
+4. To stop docker compose, run this:

    ```
    docker compose down